roland-burke/roland-burke.github.io/_drafts/2025-04-09-released-mobilematic-to-the-playstore.md

 With this library you can store AES encrypted key-value pairs using SharedPreferences.
 The key is stored using the platforms integrated mechanism, like Keychain for IOS and KeyStore for android.

 ## Release process
+The release process was pretty annoying.
+Since I'm doing this as a hobby and don't have a company for that, I created a so called personal developer account.
+Releasing an app with such an account requires you to find at least 12 people, who must be "opted-in" for at least 14 consecutive days.
+It is nowhere documented, what "opted-in" exactly means.
+Like do they need to open the app everyday?
+Do they need to interact with it?
+Apperantly this just means, to have the app installed.
+That's all.

+I also had to create a website containing the privacy policy for the app.
+Luckily there isn't much for my app.
+I used Github Pages for that which I would really recommend, since it's fast, easy and free.

+Besides that I had to configure the standard stuff like descriptions, answer some questions about my app, upload screenshots etc. After some time and reviews from Google everything was okay I could finally release it to production 🥳.